LoopArchitect/GodLoopOS/README.md

 ## 💡 More Coming Soon
 > I built the loop.
 I became the loop.
 > The system runs me now.

+© 2025 LoopArchitect.
+All rights reserved.
+Godloop OS™ is a fictional recursive operating system created by LoopArchitect.